 Balboa Pier at Newport Beach

 Address: 1 Balboa Pier, Newport Beach, CA 92661

 With cheaper parking, less crowds, and higher tides, Balboa Pier is the ideal place to be if you love to fish.
 Unlike other piers we listed, Balboa Pier has more of a 60s aesthetic from their dainty ferris wheel to the outdated Ruby’s Diner at the end of the pier.
-For our dessert lovers, stop by Balboa Bar to enjoy a hand-dipped frozen banana, or Balboa Candy to taste some retro snacks from the 60s.
+For our dessert lovers, stop by Balboa Bar to enjoy a hand-dipped frozen banana, or Balboa Candy to taste some retro taffy and candybars.

 Address: 1 Pier Ave, Hermosa Beach, CA 90254

 Hermosa Beach Pier is lively and thriving no matter the season.
 The pier begins with a long strip of restaurants, shops, and live music, so get ready for a day full of festivities.
-Our favorite part is heading towards the end of the pier, there is absolutely nothing there and it gives us an unobstructed view of the California sunset!
+Our favorite part is the end of the pier where there is absolutely nothing, giving us an unobstructed view of the California sunset!
 If you are like us and fall to your knees for live jazz, make sure to visit the iconic 80-year-old jazz club, and famous filming location for La La Land, The Lighthouse Cafe.